Nicola Sturgeon: Personal life

-Sturgeon lives in Glasgow with her husband, Peter Murrell, who is the chief executive officer of the SNP.
-The couple have been in a relationship since 2003.
-They announced their engagement on 29 January 2010, and were married on 16 July 2010 at Òran Mór in Glasgow.
-Reflecting on her marriage in 2012, Sturgeon told the Daily Record: "Being in the same kind of line of work has its up sides and its down sides.
-The up side is that Peter understands what's going on and why I am late home all the time.
-The down side is that you just end up talking about it all the time and you never leave it outside."
+Sturgeon lived in Broomhouse, Glasgow, with her husband, Peter Murrell, who is a former chief executive officer of the SNP.
+On 13 January 2025, Sturgeon announced in a post on Instagram that she and Murrell had separated and are to divorce.
+The couple were in a relationship from 2003, having met in 1988 at a SNP youth event, he proposed to her on Hogmanay in 2009, and they were married on 16 July 2010 at Òran Mór in Glasgow.

-Sturgeon is known for her love of fiction and says reading, "gives me a lot of joy and helps with the stresses and strains of work".
+Sturgeon is known for her love of fiction and says reading "gives me a lot of joy and helps with the stresses and strains of work".
 Her mother Joan was the SNP Provost of North Ayrshire council, where she was councillor for the Irvine East ward from 2007 until 2016.

 In 2016, Sturgeon disclosed that she had miscarried five years previously.
 In May 2022, Sturgeon tested positive for COVID-19.
 In line with Government guidance, she completed a self-isolation period.
+In her 2025 memoir Frankly, Sturgeon wrote: "I have never considered sexuality, my own included, to be binary."